wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-availability-groups-manual.md

 ### Configure the second domain controller

 After the primary domain controller reboots, you can configure the second domain controller.
 This optional step is for high availability.
 To complete this step, you will need to know the private IP address for the domain controller.
-You can get this from the Azure portal  Preview .
+You can get this from the Azure portal.
 Follow these steps to configure the second domain controller.

 1. Log back into the **ad-primary-dc** machine.

 1. Open Remote desktop and connect to the secondary domain controller by IP address.
-If you do not know the IP address of the secondary domain controller, go to the Azure portal  Preview  and check the address assigned to the network interface for the secondary domain controller.
+If you do not know the IP address of the secondary domain controller, go to the Azure portal and check the address assigned to the network interface for the secondary domain controller.

 1. Change the preferred DNS server address to the address for the domain controller.

-1. Launch the RDP file to the primary domain controller (**ad-primary-dc**) and log into the VM using your configured administrator account (**BUILTIN\DomainAdmin**) and password (**Contoso!000**).
+1. Launch the RDP file to the primary domain controller (**ad-primary-dc**) and log into the VM using your configured administrator account (**BUILTIN\DomainAdmin**) and password (**Contoso!0000**).

 1. From the primary domain controller, launch a remote desktop to **ad-secondary-dc** using the IP address.
 Use the same account and password.